cmaureir/progra-alma/lectures/week8/lecture31.rst

 The Control Command Language (CCL)
 ==================================

-CCL is a language which allows you to access the Control software using a very simple Python wrapper, so it is considered a high-level scripting language.
+CCL is a language for accessing the Control software using a very simple Python wrapper, so it is considered a high-level scripting language.

 Each device control component (written in C++) has an associated Python wrapper, being a part of the CCL libraries.
 Therefore, CCL commands directly call an certain action of the control component communication interface.

 In simple words, a CCL class interact directly with a Component